Propane / Heating Oil / HVAC Services

 Identifying a water heater leak.

-Water heater leakage can be subtle, from a few drips, to entire puddling around your unit.
+Signs of a water heater leaking can be subtle, from a few drips to an entire puddle around your unit.
 If there's a trickle of water, trace it back to its source.

-If the water surrounding the unit is small, or barely noticeable, you'll need to spend some time investigating.
+If the water surrounding the unit is minimal, or barely noticeable, you'll need to investigate.
 While it's not uncommon for water heaters to leak, other water sources could have played a factor.

 ai_waterheaterleak_2

 There are many reasons why a water heater may be leaking.
-It is important to remember to always consult a professional when investigating potential repairs for a leaky water heater.
+It is important to remember to always consult a professional when investigating potential repairs for a leaking water heater.

 A leaky valve.

-The first step is to check the drain valve at the base of the water heater.
+The first step when your hot water heater is leaking is to check the drain valve at the base of the water heater.
 This is a small valve that should resemble an outdoor valve, one you would attach a garden hose to.

 Check to see if the valve is loose.
 If it is, the home service professional assisting you will tighten it, and check after some time to see if it starts leaking again.
 If there's no water leakage, it's possible the valve was bumped sometime in the previous days, loosening it.